A detailed history of Preston: Part three

 Among the items listed were: a high altar, and two smaller alters; images of the Virgin Mary and John

-the Baptist; three mass books – one being new; two, old; various vestments; 8 alter cloths; a copper
+the Baptist; three mass books – one being new; two, old; various vestments; eight alter cloths; a

 accoutrements were available.
 Another tenant was John Docwa.
 He asked to be buried at either